Kong/terraform-provider-konnect/docs/resources/gateway_plugin_forward_proxy.md

 by basic authentication.
 - `auth_username` (String) The username to authenticate with, if the forward proxy is protected by basic authentication.
+- `ca_certificates` (List of String) Array of CA Certificate object UUIDs used to build the trust store for verifying the upstream server's TLS certificate.
+When https_verify is enabled and this array is non-empty, those CAs override the global lua_ssl_trusted_certificate for requests proxied by this plugin.
+When unset or empty, verification falls back to the global lua_ssl_trusted_certificate.
+When https_verify is disabled, the value is retained in the configuration but ignored at request time.
 - `http_proxy_host` (String) A string representing a host name, such as example.com.
 - `http_proxy_port` (Number) An integer representing a port number between 0 and 65535, inclusive.
 - `https_proxy_host` (String) A string representing a host name, such as example.com.
 - `https_proxy_port` (Number) An integer representing a port number between 0 and 65535, inclusive.
-- `https_verify` (Boolean) Whether the server certificate will be verified according to the CA certificates specified in lua_ssl_trusted_certificate.
+- `https_verify` (Boolean) Whether the server certificate will be verified.
+When ca_certificates is configured, those certificates are used for verification.
+Otherwise, verification uses the CA certificates specified in lua_ssl_trusted_certificate.
 Default: false
 - `proxy_scheme` (String) The proxy scheme to use when connecting.
 Only `http` is supported.
 Default: "http"; must be "http"
 - `x_headers` (String) Determines how to handle headers when forwarding the request. possible known values include one of ["append", "delete", "transparent"]; Default: "append"